noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

                     -   Confirm that the related warnings/errors are removed from cruise after deletion (if any)
                 -   Confirm the deletion fails if there are related records (leg attributes)
                 -   Confirmed that unauthorized users cannot commit changes to the database
+                    -   Logout in new browser tab and click Save button (session has expired error)
+                    -   Update user group to [remove all permissions](#appendix) and click the Delete button (error - not authorized)
+                    -   Update user group to [assign the CCD READ role](#ccd-read) and then click the Delete button (error - not authorized)
-                    -   Update user group to [remove the DATA_ADMIN role](#data_admin) and then click the Delete button
+                    -   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the Delete button (ok)
-                    -   Logout in new browser tab and click Delete button (session has expired error)
+                    -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the Delete button (ok)
                 -   Consult [CRDMA CDVM Testing Documentation](./test_cases/packages/CDVM/CRDMA%20CDVM%20Testing%20Documentation.md) for a testing SOP for the "Delete Cruise Leg" functionality
 -   Page 250
-    -   Confirmed that only authorized users can access this page
+    -   Page Loading
-        -   Logout in new browser tab and reload page
+        -   Logout in new browser tab and load the page (session has expired error)
+        -   Update user group to [remove all permissions](#appendix) and load the page (error - not authorized)
+        -   Update user group to [assign the CCD READ role](#ccd-read) and load the page (ok - readonly)
-        -   Update user group to [remove the DATA_ADMIN role](#data_admin) and reload page
+        -   Update user group to [assign the CCD WRITE role](#ccd-write) and then load the page (ok - active form)
-    -   Confirmed that unauthorized users cannot commit changes to the database
-        -   Update user group to [remove the DATA_ADMIN role](#data_admin) and then click the Save button
+        -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then load the page (ok - active form)
+    -   Confirmed authorized users can insert/update/delete records
         -   Logout in new browser tab and click Save button (session has expired error)
+        -   Update user group to [remove all permissions](#appendix) and click the save button (error - not authorized)
+        -   Update user group to [assign the CCD READ role](#ccd-read) and then click the save button (ok)
+        -   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the save button (ok)
+        -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the save button (ok)
     -   Confirmed that the report table contents are rendered correctly
         -   Confirmed column heading help text is working properly
         -   Confirmed that the Cruise column links redirect the user to the View/Edit Cruise page for the selected Cruise